mulanz/dodoplier/README.md

 # dodoplier
-A platform to take advantage of corporate donation matching programs to multiply donation impact.
+A platform to take advantage of corporate donation matching programs to multiply impact.